chris-townsend/project-three/README.md

  ![App deployed](./readme-content/images/heroku-app-deployed.webp)

 ### Forking the GitHub Repository
 #

-By forking the GitHub Repository you can make a copy of the original repository You can view and/or make changes without affecting the original repository by using the following steps..
+By forking the GitHub Repository you can make a copy of the original repository You can view and/or make changes without affecting the original repository by using the following steps...

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/) you would like to fork.